juristr/juristr.github.com/_posts/2013-06-03-getting-started-with-git-and-visualstudio.md

 ![](/blog/assets/imgs/vsgit/gscm_checkoutrevision.png)

-From there you can use the context menu and click on **Checkout a selected revision".
+From there you can use the context menu and click on **Checkout a selected revision**.

 <figure>
     <img src="/blog/assets/imgs/vsgit/gscm_checkoutrevision_detachedhead.png" />